engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 ##  m.
 Component bindings

 Just as you can bind to properties of DOM elements, you can bind to component props.
-For example, we can bind to the value prop of this `<Keypad>` component as though it were a form element: (tor:child component'daki bir değeri , parent componentine bağlıyoruz. child to parent communication)
+For example, we can bind to the value prop of this `<Keypad>` component as though it were a form element:

 ```html
 <Keypad bind:value={pin} on:submit={handleSubmit}/>